We Have Answers!

 Who is eligible for COVID-19 Vaccine right now in Georgia?

-**Pfizer COVID vaccine is offered when available at some of our county health departments' COVID-19 Vaccine Clinics; however, it is consistently available at our clinic in Whitfield County.
-Mass vaccination sites in Georgia also have Pfizer vaccine - go to myvaccinega.com.
+Pfizer COVID vaccine is offered when available at some of our county health departments' COVID-19 Vaccine Clinics; however, it is most reliably available at our clinics in Cherokee, Pickens and Whitfield counties.

-Everyone who is eligible for the vaccine may register for a COVID-19 vaccination appointment at a public health vaccine clinic in Cherokee, Fannin, Gilmer, Murray, Pickens or Whitfield County at gta-vras.powerappsportals.us or call 1-888-457-0186.
+Everyone who is eligible for the vaccine may walk in without an appointment to a public health COVID-19 vaccine clinic in Cherokee, Fannin, Gilmer, Murray, Pickens or Whitfield County, or they may register for a COVID-19 vaccination appointment at gta-vras.powerappsportals.us or call 1-888-457-0186.

 Eligibility is subject to change.
 Please monitor this site for all updates.